 Because raising fossil fuel prices is regressive, balancing costs and benefits is tricky and has led to voter rejection (spurred by massive Koch campaign spending) of several carbon tax proposals.
 (The yellow-vest protest in France was from something worse, a budget-balancing regressive tax masquerading as a climate measure.)
 The magnitude of the silent subsidy is such that it is necessary to get this right.

 One example proposal worth discussing is the Carbon Fee and Dividend from the Citizens Climate Lobby.
 They start with a low fee of $15 per ton of generated CO2 at fuel production or port of entry, but raise the value $10 per year afterwards.
 That money gets returned per adult with an added allowance for children.
 The gradual increase is in part a low entry but it also allows for increasing maturity of competing technologies.

-That proposal is now a bill in Congress.
-It may or may not become part of the Green New Deal from the Congressional Democrats, who are still defining the specifics of the program.
+That proposal is now a bill in Congress, and there was a recent endorsement by a number of economists and other public figures.
+It may or may not become part of the Green New Deal from the Congressional Democrats.
 One way or another carbon pricing is so fundamental it just has to be fixed.

 - Outline of a plan

 The energy use chart from the last section says a lot about how this has to work.
 Going down the chart, we can say the following:

 Thus far this sector has had virtually no penetration of renewable energy sources, so its importance cannot be overestimated.
 The only alternative is electric power, so we need incentives to finally get a non-trivial market share.
 Carbon pricing will help, but we may need more.
 We’ve had incentives in the past to help electric car makers get into business.
 Now the issue is the continuing cost of carbon.